Timber Frame Ideas to Transform Unused, Challenging, or Unique Yard Spaces

 Privacy, Passage, and Practicality — Unified Through Timber

-Surrounding images echo this same thoughtful flexibility:
+Surrounding projects echo this same thoughtful flexibility:

 - A pergola-lined walkway softens the edge of a concrete path